 5.457A In the frequency bands 5 925-6 425 MHz and 14-14.5 GHz, earth stations located on board vessels may communicate with space stations of the fixed-satellite service.
-Such use shall be in accordance with Resolution 902 (WRC-03)).
+Such use shall be in accordance with Resolution 902 (WRC-23)).
 In the frequency band 5 925-6 425 MHz, earth stations located on board vessels and communicating with space stations of the fixed-satellite service may employ transmit antennas with minimum diameter of 1.2 m and operate

 without prior agreement of any administration if located at least 330 km away from the low-water mark as officially recognized by the coastal State.
-All other provisions of Resolution 902 (WRC-03) shall apply.
-(WRC-15)
+All other provisions of Resolution 902 (Rev.WRC-23) shall apply.
+(WRC-23)

-5.457B In the frequency bands 5 925-6 425 MHz and 14-14.5 GHz, earth stations located on board vessels may operate with the characteristics and under the conditions contained in Resolution 902 (WRC-03) in Algeria, Saudi Arabia, Bahrain, Comoros, Djibouti, Egypt, United Arab Emirates, Jordan, Kuwait, Libya, Morocco, Mauritania, Oman, Qatar, the Syrian Arab Republic, Sudan, Tunisia and Yemen, in the maritime mobile-satellite service on a secondary basis.
-Such use shall be in accordance with Resolution 902 (WRC-03).
-(WRC-15)
+5.457B In the frequency bands 5 925-6 425 MHz and 14-14.5 GHz, earth stations located on board vessels may operate with the characteristics and under the conditions contained in Resolution 902 (Rev.WRC-23) in Algeria, Saudi Arabia, Bahrain, Comoros, Djibouti, Egypt, United Arab Emirates, Jordan, Kuwait, Libya, Morocco, Mauritania, Oman, Qatar, the Syrian Arab Republic, Sudan, Tunisia and Yemen, in the maritime mobile-satellite service on a secondary basis.
+Such use shall be in accordance with Resolution 902 (Rev.WRC-23).
+(WRC-23)

 5.457C In Region 2 (except Brazil, Cuba, French overseas departments and communities, Guatemala, Mexico, Paraguay, Uruguay and Venezuela), the frequency band 5 925-6 700 MHz may be used for aeronautical mobile telemetry for flight testing by aircraft stations (see No. 1.83).
 Such use shall be in accordance with Resolution 416 (WRC-07) and shall not cause harmful interference to, or claim protection from, the fixed-satellite and fixed services.
 Any such use does not preclude the use of this frequency band by other mobile service applications or by other services to which this frequency band is allocated on a co-primary basis and does not establish priority in the Radio Regulations.
 (WRC-15)

+5.457D In Cambodia, Lao P.D.R. and the Maldives, the frequency band 6 425-7 025 MHz is identified for the terrestrial component of International Mobile Telecommunications (IMT).
+This identification does not preclude the use of this frequency band by any application of the services to which it is allocated and does not establish priority in the Radio Regulations.
+Resolution 220 (WRC-23) applies.
+(WRC-23)

+5.457E The frequency bands 6 425-7 125 MHz in Region 1 and 7 025-7 125 MHz in Region 3 are identified for use by administrations wishing to implement the terrestrial component of International Mobile Telecommunications (IMT).
+This identification does not preclude the use of these frequency bands by any application of the services to which they are allocated and does not establish priority in the Radio Regulations.
+Resolution 220 (WRC-23) applies.

+The frequency bands are also used for the implementation of wireless access systems (WAS), including radio local area networks (RLANs).
+(WRC-23)

+5.457F In Brazil and Mexico, the frequency band 6 425-7 125 MHz is identified for the terrestrial component of International Mobile Telecommunications (IMT).
+The use of this frequency band for the implementation of IMT is subject to seeking agreement under No. 9.21 with neighbouring countries.
+This identification does not preclude the use of this frequency band by any application of the services to which it is allocated and does not establish priority in the Radio Regulations.
+Resolution 220 (WRC‑23) applies.

+The frequency band is also used for the implementation of wireless access systems (WAS), including radio local area networks (RLANs).
+(WRC-23)

 Section 3D